 From this adjudication, the Bureau filed a timely Appeal to the Board.
-The Bureau determined that the Administrative Law Judge erred as a matter of law by dismissing the citation in its entirety on the basis of a violation of the Legion's due process thereto simply notice rights related because and the Administrative Law Judge raised these issues sua sponte.
-The Board also addressed these issues of whether or not the "Bingo" game offered by the Legion fell within the definition of §303 of the The Board concluded that it did fall under the Bingo Law. affirmed Administrative definition and the Law Judge's determination relative to the Legion offering a game of bingo in conformity with the statute.
+The Bureau determined that the Administrative Law Judge erred as a matter of law by dismissing the citation in its entirety on the basis of a violation of the Legion's due process and notice rights related thereto simply because Administrative Law Judge raised these issues sua sponte.
+The Board also addressed these issues of whether or not the "Bingo" game offered by the Legion fell within the definition of §303 of the The Board concluded that it did fall under the affirmed and the Administrative Law Judge's determination relative to the Legion offering a game of bingo in conformity with the statute.

 However, that did not end the inquiry as the Board made a determination that while this Bonanza Bingo Game was offered by the Legion and played by its patrons in conformity with the act on the date of April 28, 2013, it [the Legion] violated the Bingo Law by offering this game after August 20, 2013, the date the Bingo License expired.
-The Board also reversed the Administrative Law Judge's decision as to Count 1, finding that the Legion violated the Small Games of Chance Act by offering such games from April 5, 2013 through August 17, 2013, the period during which their license was expired.7 Accordingly, the Board remanded this matter back to the Administrative Law Judge for an adjudication consistent with the Board's November 19, 2014 decision.8
+The Board also reversed the Administrative Law Judge's decision as to Count 1, finding that the Legion violated the Small Games of Chance Act by offering such games from April 5, 2013 through August 17, 2013, the period during which their license was expired.
+Accordingly, the Board remanded this matter back to the Administrative Law Judge for an adjudication consistent with the Board's November 19, 2014 decision.